deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 5 shows the ablation study on the number of memory pathways (P) in SAM2Long, demonstrating that increasing the number of pathways improves performance, but beyond three pathways, the improvements become marginal.
+> Table 5 shows the ablation study of the number of memory pathways in SAM2Long on the validation split of SA-V dataset, showing that 3 pathways achieve the best performance.

 {{< table-caption >}}